- BA, University of California, Berkeley

 - “Soul’s Tools” (prepared for publication in Heat, Pneuma and Soul in Ancient Philosophy and Medicine, C. King, H. Bartos (eds.), (under review at Cambridge U. Press)

-- “Aristotle’s Teleological Perspective in Biology” (commissioned for The Cambridge Companion to Aristotle’s Biology, in preparation)
+- “Aristotle’s Teleological Perspective in Biology” (forthcoming in The Cambridge Companion to Aristotle’s Biology, S. Connell (ed.), Cambridge University Press)

 - “Two Ways of Being for an End” in Phronesis: A Journal for Ancient Philosophy, vol. 63, 2018.